 Dead Main Battery

-If you start your vehicle with a faulty or dying battery, your alarm may be triggered as a warning signal.
-Inspect your battery age and water levels.
-If it’s older than 3 years, you might need a replacement main battery.
+- If you start your vehicle with a faulty or dying battery, your alarm may be triggered as a warning signal.

-BCM (Body train Control Module)
+BCM (Body Control Module)

 The BCM unit or module is responsible for monitoring and controlling multiple parts of the vehicle’s electronics related to the body of the Jeep itself.
 Your Body Control Module manages components like: